 |SOC WRK 750||Social Welfare Policy Development and Implementation||2|

-Students who have, within the 5 years preceding admission, completed coursework which substantially duplicates Professional Foundation courses may apply to the Chair of the Social Work Department for an exemption from the relevant courses.
+Students who have, within the 5 years preceding admission, completed coursework which substantially duplicates Professional Foundation courses may apply to the MSW Program Coordinator for an exemption from the relevant courses.
 Exemption examinations are also offered on a scheduled basis for these courses.
 Exemption of the field experience (SOC WRK 721) may be permitted under special employment experience circumstances and only by permission of the Director of Field Programs.
 Students interested in securing an exemption should request course exemption forms upon notification of admission to the program.